JetBrains/compose-multiplatform/tutorials/Tray_Notifications_MenuBar_new/README.md

 @OptIn(ExperimentalComposeUiApi::class)
 fun main() {
-    // Currently we use Swing's menu under the hood, so we need to set this property to change look and feel of the menu on Windows/Linux
+    // Currently we use Swing's menu under the hood, so we need to set this property to change the look and feel of the menu on Windows/Linux
     System.setProperty("skiko.rendering.laf.global", "true")

     application {